Roxxouille/dice-bot-discord/README.md

 # Dice-bot

-This is my first discord's bot.
+This is my first discord's bot made in javascript using node.js and the discord.js library.
 I wanted to make a bot that can help me and my friends playing role playing game like Shadowrun.

 ## List of commands: